-Wind Energy Facility: All of the equipment, machinery and structures together utilitized to convert wind to electricity.
-This includes, but is not limited to, transmission, storage, collection and supply equipment, substations, transformers, service and access roads, and one or more Wind Turbines.
+Wind Energy Facility: All of this equipment, machinery and structures together utilized to convert wind to electricity.
+This includes, but is not limited to, transmission, storage, collection and supply equipment, substations, transformers, service and access roads, and one or more wind turbines.